HimesGroup/taffeta/README.md

 Several freely available software packages are used to perform most of these steps (see below).

-One of two workflows: STAR/HTSeq/DESeq2 or Kallisto/Sleuth

-## STAR/HTSeq/DESeq2

-### dependencies
-* The Tuxedo suite of tools and various other programs should be installed: bowtie or bowtie2, tophat, cufflinks, cummerbund, fastqc, trimmomatic, samtools, bamtools, picardtools.
-* Annotation files should be available: reference genome fasta, gtf, refFlat, and index files.
-We use ERCC spike-ins, so our reference files include ERCC mix transcripts.
-* For adapter trimming, we include Ilumina and Nextflex sequences as used in the PCPGM lab.
-* The Python scripts make use of modules that include subprocess, os, argparse, sys.
-* To create reports, R and various libraries should be available, including cummeRbund, R2HTML, RColorBrewer, xtable.

 ### input files
 Before running the pipeline, characteristics of a set of fastq files for samples that are part of a project are described in a tab-delimited txt file containing the following fields:
 ```